Widgets

 Homey Apps can include custom widgets, which are standard web pages (HTML/CSS/JS) displayed to your app's users.
 These pages have access to a global Homey API, allowing them to communicate with Homey and your app.
 For instance, you could create a garbage collection calendar widget to show users the next pickup date.

-The widget.compose.json file contains the definition of your widget.
-Here, you can define the name, settings, height and API of the widget:
+The `widget.compose.json` file contains the definition of your widget.
+Here, you can define the name, settings, height, transparent and API properties of the widget:

 {